diku-dk/futhark-website/blog/2021-08-05-half-precision-floats.md

    own, but I doubt it - especially for a reduction.

 2. The analysis above is valid, but it's not actually what is happening here.
-This summation *completely* bandwidth-bound, so the only thing that matters is how efficiently we access memory.
+This summation is *completely* bandwidth-bound, so the only thing that matters is how efficiently we access memory.
    In `f16.sum`, each thread reads a 16-bit value at a time.
 While the Futhark compiler arranges things so that the accesses are fully